 Nollendorfplatz 4 / Motzstrasse 2,

-Built in 1913, the Cines was an impressive cinema that looked good both externally and internally.
+Built in 1912, the Cines was an impressive cinema that looked good both externally and internally.
+It opened on 19th March 1913 with “Quo Vadis?”.
 The architect was Oskar Kaufmann.
 Seating was provided for 474 in the orchestra, 122 in the balcony and 44 in loge seats.
-By 1916 it was called the Union-Theater, it came under the control of the Ufa chain for the remainder of its life, with another name change from 1925-27 it was called the Theater am Nollendorfplatz.
+By 1916 it was called the Union-Theater, it came under the control of the Ufa chain for the remainder of its life, with another name change from 1925-27 it was called the Ufa Theater am Nollendorfplatz.
 When the Berlin Premiere of Fritz Lang’s “Metropolis” took place in January 1927, the cinema had been re-named Ufa-Pavillon.
 This was the only time the full length version of the film was ever shown.

-It remained the Ufa-Pavillon until 1943, when it was closed due to war damage by allied bombs.
+It remained the Ufa-Pavillon until 22nd/23rd November 1943, when it was closed due to its destruction by RAF allied bombs.
 A block of 1960’s era apartments now stands on the site.

 Just login to your account and subscribe to this theater